-With any debris that has accumulated around the d/s control, take notes about how much, what type, and if it appears to be backing up water around the PTD.
-When making rating curves, a separate curve will likely be created for "fall" when falling leaves consistently build up on the d/s control.
+With any debris that has accumulated around the downstream control, take notes about how much, what type, and if it appears to be backing up water around the PTD.
+When making rating curves, a separate curve will likely be created for "fall" when falling leaves consistently build up on the downstream control.